 Most of us have been there.
 We come out to our vehicle, stick the key in the ignition, go to start the engine, and nothing.
 Your stomach drops and frustration starts to set in.
 Your battery is dead.
 What do you do next?
 If you have a roadside assistance service, you give them a call, explain the issue, and they send someone out to help get you started.
 However, what if you don’t have a roadside service, or for some reason you can’t reach them?
-In this article, you’re going to learn how to safely jump start your vehicle so that you can get yourself out of a potentially sticky situation.

 In This Article